matekelemen/mcgs/readme.md

 ## Installation

-MCGS is written in C++ and uses CMake as a build system.
+MCGS is written in C++ and uses CMake as its build system.
 Building produces a single shared library and matching header.

 ### Build and Install
   ```bash